szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This applies the same rules as the Mace of Disruption tweak (component 1326), and also merges bits of the description in the non-upgraded version with the upgraded one.

+**Component 1397:** Make rangers, thieves, and monks get combat bonuses if attacking with ranged weapons from invisibility

+This component addresses partially one detail that has annoyed me since the beginning of my experience of the game.
+Combat bonuses from invisibility only work for melee attacks.
+This will have a focus on rangers and thieves, though.
+Details:

+- Attacking from invisibility gives the user a +4 THAC0 bonus, similar to the bonus to melee attacks
+- Ranged damage bonuses are applied to act as a sort of "sneak attack" with projectiles
+  - Rangers get +1 damage when attacking from invisibility.
+Every four levels, they get +3 damage, up to 16, with +5 ranged attack damage bonus.
+  - Thieves and monks get +3 damage when attacking from invisibility, and progress up to +12 damage at level 21.
+- All thief kits except Swashbuckler, all ranger kits, and all monk kits receive this bonus
+- Extra damage bonuses for thieves specifically are nullified if they have a fighter class, getting only the partial bonus that rangers get.

+Caveats:

+This is not possible to implement in a straightforward manner.
+It requires timers that continually check whether the rangers, monk, or thief is invisible in order to apply the benefit or not.
+It is possible to momentarily not be affected by the bonus when entering invisible or continuing to have the benefit after getting out of invisibility (< 1 second).
+Currently, the only feedback to help the user identify if it's safe to attack with the bonus applied is the user interface applying the damage bonus when holding a bow.

+This also does not affect enemies.
+Only the player and joinable characters will benefit, if it applies to them (monks, rangers, and thieves, i.e. classes that can hide).

 </details>

 ---